PrathamKamble/ToDo-List/README.md

 ## Features
 User can add, delete and mark task as complete.

-Data remains accessible even if you refresh the page as its stores on localstorage.
+Data remains accessible even if you close or refresh the page.

 User-friendly and minimal design.